juliangehring/Bootstrap.jl/doc/api.md

 <a id="method__boot_exact.1" class="lexicon_definition"></a>
 #### boot_exact(x::AbstractArray{T, 1}, fun::Function)
-This resamples the data `x` such that all possible permutations with replacement are chosen, and compute an estimate through the function `fun` each time.
-This is only suited for small sample sizes (<= 8) since the number of permutations grows fast.
+The exact bootstrap resamples the data `x` such that all possible permutations with replacement are chosen, and compute an estimate through the function `fun` each time.
+This is only suited for small sample sizes since the number of permutations grows fast.

 **Arguments**